fleurhes/PortfolioGC/README.md

 Although misinformation in the Mpox era did not command the same footing as it had in more polarizing cases such as COVID, it is evolving at a rapid rate and spreading early on, revealing an earnest need for public health officials to monitor new instances of misinformation and combat even those that do not fall under conventional categories.

 ---

+### Biking Data Analysis

+**Project Files and Writeup:** [Biking Health Data Analysis](https://github.com/fleurhes/PortfolioGC/tree/main/health_data)

+**Technology:** Python, MySQL, Excel
+**Skills Used:** Database Management, Data Cleaning, Statistics

+#### Description
+In 2022, I increased my efforts at staying active and logged 19 bike rides on my Apple Watch between May and June.
+I wanted to analyze these rides to identify any patterns in what impacted my performance and determine if I had improved over my rides.

+To analyze and identify patterns from my data, I leveraged MySQL with Python scripts to build and run queries on a database of my data.

+#### Results
+After querying my data to find performance trends based on duration, speed, distance, and time of day, I was disappointed to find that none of these factors appeared to impact my performance significantly.

+The data leads me to suspect that my performance was not impacted by anything other than external factors such as my psychological state or the weather.

 ### Mpox Variant Data Visualization